 The PATh system’s HTC resource management (via HTCondor) is designed differently than in traditional HPC Clusters.
 For example, PATh has more scheduling flexibility for smaller jobs, resulting in an escalating charge in credits for larger jobs.

 Please see our 2022 Charge Listing for more details.

 Where is the dedicated hardware located?

-There are currently five locations that are expected to have dedicated hardware during 2022:
+There are six locations that have dedicated hardware:

 - University of Nebraska-Lincoln’s Holland Computing Center

 - University of Wisconsin - Madison’s Center for High Throughput Computing